Competitor Guide

 Pricing

-Zendesk Suite is an enterprise customer experience platform built for large support operations that need omnichannel ticketing, advanced routing, SLA management, and a broad integration marketplace.
+Zendesk Suite is an enterprise CX platform for large operations needing omnichannel ticketing, SLA management, and a broad integration marketplace.

 Key features